 PNG is subject to the Carbon Tax Act (British Columbia), which introduced pricing of emissions from the combustion of fossil fuels beginning in 2008.
-The tax is currently set at \$40 per tonne of CO2e emissions generated primarily through the combustion of fossil fuels consumed in the course of PNG's operations.
-The British Columbia government announced in its budget that starting on April 1, 2018 that carbon tax rates were to increase annually by \$5 per tonne of CO2e emissions until rates equal \$50 per tonne in 2021, however due to COVID-19, the Carbon Tax has been held at \$40 per tonne until further notice.
+The tax is currently set at \$45 per tonne of CO2e emissions generated primarily through the combustion of fossil fuels consumed in the course of PNG's operations.
+The British Columbia government announced in its budget that starting on April 1, 2018 that carbon tax rates were to increase annually by \$5 per tonne of CO2e emissions until rates equal \$50 per tonne in 2021, however due to COVID-19, the Carbon Tax increase was delayed and is now scheduled to increase to \$50 per tonne on April 1, 2022.